-Keywords — One main plus four sub words, all separated by commas.
-These will tell the search engines what this particular page is about.
-First word is URL page.
+Keywords — One main word or phrase that this page will be about.
+It's directly taken from the URL.
+This will tell the search engines what this particular page is about.

-Description — Written so a person understands the highlights about this specific page, with the URL phrase as the first word(s).
+Description — Written so a person understands the highlights about this specific page, with the URL word/phrase as the first word(s).

 400 Words of Content — all relevant to your main keyword.
-The keyword must be mentioned about one time per 100 words.
-It must be first paragraph headline and within first 90 characters of first sentence.
-The sub-keyword(s) should be mentioned at least once each within the 400 words of content.
+The keyword must be mentioned about one time per 100 words and it must be within first paragraph headline and within first 90 characters of first sentence.
+Any sub-keyword(s) should be mentioned at least once each within the 400 words of content.

 Links — Outbound links should always open a new browser page so when closed the reader comes back to your site.